Timmy-the-nobody/EnvMod/wiki.md

 **📘 EnvMod Wiki**

+## 📦 Installation
+- Download EnvMod and add it in the `/Server/Packages/` folder on your server
+- Then go to `/Server/Config.toml` and add `envmod` (or the package name) in the `packages` array.
+- Download [EnvMod assets pack](https://github.com/Timmy-the-nobody/EnvMod-assets) and install it in `/Server/Assets`

+#### Note for scripters:
+You'll only be able to use EnvMod functions in the script package if you load it that way, if you want to be able to use EnvMod methods in another package use [`Package.RequirePackage`](https://docs.nanos.world/docs/scripting-reference/static-classes/package#requirepackage) in the other package.

+Unlike functions, EnvMod events will be sent to all packages

 ## 🛠️ Configuration
 Edit the script to your liking by going to `envmod/Shared/config.lua`, some settings require a server restart